bnmnetp/PelicanBlog/content/Travel/the-inca-trail.md

 ![](/images/Peru/winaywayra.jpg)

 We thought it looked close, but somehow we kept walking and it never seemed to get any closer.
 Finally we came down a few stairs then up a few stairs and stopped for a rest at the base of a waterfall.
 This was our time to gather our energy for the climb through Wiñay Wayra.
+When we arrived the group of nine was just leaving, so we felt like we were doing a good job of keeping the pace.

 ![](/images/Peru/brad_jane_waterfall.jpg)